fahamgeer177/coraliser/README.md

 3. Copy the SSE endpoint displayed in the terminal (e.g., `http://localhost:3000/sse`).
 This address may vary depending on the MCP configuration.

-### 5. Run the Coralizer
+### 5. Run the Coraliser

-In a new terminal, ensure the Python virtual environment is activated, then configure and run the Coralizer:
+In a new terminal, ensure the Python virtual environment is activated, then configure and run the Coraliser:

 1. Set the OpenAI API key in your environment variables: